To remove an old Network Box:

 Connect the Ethernet cable from the Fiber Jack to the WAN port on the new Network Box.

-If you have Google Fiber TV service, connect the Ethernet cable from the Storage Box (if you have one) to any of the four ports labeled "ethernet" on the new Network Box.
+If you have Google Fiber TV service, connect the Ethernet cable from the TV Box (and Storage Box, if you have one) to any of the four ports labeled "ethernet" on the new Network Box.

 Connect the new Network Box's power cable to an electrical outlet.